Social Care

 The research team asked what matters most for care workers’ quality of life at work, how it was supported by employers and what staff would find helpful in the future.
 These findings are summarised in this report, along with recommendations for actions.

 Social Care is one of the core themes for the Applied Research Collaboration Kent Surrey & Sussex (ARC KSS), and we are supporting a number of research projects to support both Social Care and Social Work, as well as the implementation of research findings to support evidence-based practice for the sector.
 As part our support, we have a number of Communities of Experience developing, for example Homecare or Domiciliary Care, Informal or Family Carers and also the Voluntary, Community and Social Enterprise (VCSE) sector.
-If you are interested in hearing more about any of these, or more generally the work of the ARC in the social care sector then please get in touch with Rebecca Sharp, ARC KSS Implementation Manager
+If you are interested in hearing more about any of these, or more generally the work of the ARC in the social care sector then please get in touch with This email address is being protected from spambots.
+You need JavaScript enabled to view it., ARC KSS Implementation Manager

 To view the report click here.